 Motel One Wien-Staatsoper

 • Perfect location – 50 m from the Ringstraße boulevard and 100 m from the State Opera

 • Very stylish interior that makes you feel inside a royal palace

 Check out the latest price

 See the best-located hotels in town

-Three Days in Vienna – Day 1- An introduction to the city
+Three Days in Vienna – Day 1- Welcome to Vienna

-Housed in a gorgeous palace-like building, the Kunsthistorischen museum displays the formidable art collection of the Habsburgs alongside an impressive exhibition of roman, greek and Egyptian antiquities.
+Housed in a gorgeous palace-like building, the Kunsthistorisches Museum displays the formidable art collection of the Habsburgs alongside an impressive exhibition of Roman, Greek, and Egyptian antiquities.

 Some of the most notable artists on display are Raphael, Rubens, Velazquez, Vermeer, and Arcimboldo (the guy who painted faces out of fruits).